-It is proposed to reduce the minimum front yard and exterior side yard from 7.5 metres to 3.0 metres.
-The proposed reduction will provide a greater opportunity for a variety of housing types.
-The setbacks are sufficient to meet building code requirements for separation, provide adequate building envelopes, and provide sufficient dimension for access to rear yard.
-It proposed that the setback reduction will be 5.5 metres for garage structures that contain openings for vehicular access, to ensure there is an adequate area to park.
-The 5.5 metre setback is consistent with the minimum parking space dimensions as defined by the zoning by-law.
+It is proposed to reduce the minimum front yard and exterior side yard from 7.5 metres to 4.5 metres.
+The proposed reductions will provide a greater opportunity to accommodate a variety of dwelling sizes in a compact and efficient site layout which seeks to intensify the subject lands within the Settlement Area.
+The setbacks are sufficient to meet building code requirements for separation, provide adequate building envelopes, and provide sufficient dimension for access to the rear yard.
 The proposed reductions are consistent with contemporary, efficient subdivision layouts.
 It is noted that certain lots may exceed the minimum requirement.